This unit teaches students to identify linear relationships and solve linear equations in context.

 24 = a (subtracting 3a)

-This session is intended as an opportunity for students to practise applying their understanding of linear relations and their techniques for solving linear equations.
+This session is intended as an opportunity for students to practice applying their understanding of linear relations and their techniques for solving linear equations.